ibm-cloud-docs/cephaas/sds-cli-reference.md

 * The service instance identifier.
 	* Flag: `--instanceid INSTANCEID`

-* [Optional] A string value if provided then the query will fail when the specified ETag value does not match the resource's current ETag value.
+* [Optional] A string value if provided then the query fails when the specified ETag value does not match the resource's current ETag value.
 	* Flag: `--if-match IF-MATCH`

 * API Endpoint in the URL form.